-Well, finally, after months of gathering, testing, editing and photographing hundreds of recipes, this beautiful cookbook has arrived.
-Last week I dropped by Linda’s home to pick up my copy.
+Well, finally, after months of gathering, testing, editing, and photographing hundreds of recipes, this beautiful cookbook was published.
+Of course, I dropped by Linda’s home to pick up my copy.
 I was immediately impressed with the beautiful cover.
 Flipping through the pages, I could see how the gorgeous photography enhanced the recipes.
-Introducing A Year on the Plate, a coffee table sized book organized by seasons and very food and garden~focused.
+A Year on the Plate, a coffee table~sized book organized by seasons and very food and garden~focused.

 Here’s the picture of the soup in the cookbook.
 By the way, all the photography in the book was taken by 2 members of DCMGA, non~professionals.

-As a cooking instructor, I’m always tweaking recipes.
+As a cooking instructor, I was always tweaking recipes.
 I made a couple of changes to the recipe, not in the ingredients or basic directions, but just a few improvements (I thought) to clarify the directions.

-TIP #2: this recipe calls for jalapeño, which isn’t very hot.
+TIP #2: Creamy Southwestern Pumpkin Soup calls for jalapeño, which isn’t very hot.
 If you want more heat, switch to a serrano or, if you are really brave, a scotch bonnet or habanero.

 I used roasted and salted pumpkin seeds ~ also called pepitas ~ as my garnish.
 I thought the crunchy texture would be nice with the creaminess of the soup.

-I served the soup in these bowls ~ a perfect 1 cup amount.
+These bowls were perfect to serve the soup in ~ a perfect 1 cup amount.

 The soup says it yields 10 cups, but mine made about 12 cups.